 Even with the drawbacks, the strategy includes a simple and effective guideline on the administration of analgesics that is valid even today.
 The main components include:

 Pain accounts for one of the top five reasons for consultation.
-A better understanding of the physiology and the psychological aspects is necessary to come up with an ideal approach towards pain control.
+A better understanding of the physiology and the psychological aspects is necessary to take an ideal approach towards pain control.
 The WHO analgesic ladder can remain a foundational treatment for chronic pain, upon which clinicians can add new modalities.

 The patients should be treated with the utmost respect and empathy to make them as comfortable as possible.